 - Repeat the check-in and comfort process with the different intervals (shown below) until your they fall asleep

-While this sleep training method is divisive, Lucy Shrimpton, Sleep Nanny (opens in new tab) and expert panellist at The Baby Show (opens in new tab) says: "[choosing sleep training] depends on the individual set of circumstances.
+While this sleep training method is divisive, Lucy Shrimpton, Sleep Nanny and expert panellist at The Baby Show says: "[choosing sleep training] depends on the individual set of circumstances.
 It also depends on the interpretation of it.
-There's no good or bad methods, it's about how they are customised to meet the unique needs of each family.
+There's no good or bad methods, it's about how they are customized to meet the unique needs of each family.
 The Ferber method could be ideal for one family and atrocious for another family.
 That's why having a professional sleep expert to assess case by case is so important.'

-3. What is the Ferber method chart?
+What is the Ferber Method chart?

 The Ferber method chart is a helpful medium which shows the intervals to use when Ferberizing your baby.
 The book suggests starting with intervals at 3 minutes, 5 minutes, then 10 minutes.
 And, each day/night you are supposed to increase each of those intervals by 3-5 minutes as shown below.